 The North American Mission Board of the Southern Baptist Convention, Inc. ("the Board") is a Georgia not-for-profit corporation.
 The Board aids and shares in the support of Southern Baptist churches, media, missions, and missionary efforts in the United States, Canada, and their territories by providing direct programs and activities and by sharing in the funding of state convention programs and activities.
-For the years ended September 30, 2017 and 2016, the Board provided approximately \$28,450,000 and \$33,000,000, in funding to SBC state conventions and associations for these activities.
+For the years ended September 30, 2018 and 2017, the Board provided approximately \$27,009,000 and \$28,450,000, in funding to SBC state conventions and associations for these activities.
 The Board is also active in assisting churches and individuals with the resources, training, and tools necessary to plant new churches through its Send North America program.
 The Board is an agency of the Southern Baptist Convention ("the SBC") and receives most of its regular financial support from gifts received through the Executive Committee of the SBC, mainly through the Cooperative Program ("the CP") and the annual Annie Armstrong Easter OfferingTM ("the AAEO").
 The SBC also funds other programs of the Board (e.g., disaster relief and hunger relief).
-Total support received from the SBC for the years ended September 30, 2017 and 2016 was approximately \$104,000,000 and \$103,000,000.
+Total support received from the SBC for each of the years ended September 30, 2018 and 2017 was approximately \$104,000,000.